Mycology: Production, trade, and food manufacturing

+Plant pathogenic fungi

+Plant pathogenic fungi are a serious threat when it comes to crop availability and food security.
+These fungi can infiltrate plants and food crops, which can cause serious economic issues for agricultural industries in numerous countries.
+Various plant pathogens can cause cash crops to become inedible and virtually useless to the farmer that is growing them.
+This problem has increased over the years as the usage of monocultures have become more prevalent: a limited variety of plants in one area can lead to the rapid spread of specific pathogens.
+Puccinia graminis is a type of stem rust that targets wheat crops worldwide from Africa to Europe.
+Another devastating fungal pathogen is Sarocladium oryzae, which is a type of sheath rot fungus prevalent in India and is a great threat to rice cultivation.
+Historically, one of the more well-known cases of plant-fungal pandemics was the potato blight of Ireland, which was caused by a water mold known as Phytophthora infestans.
+This event is known as the Great Famine of Ireland.

 Mycology and drug discovery

 For centuries, certain mushrooms have been documented as a folk medicine in China, Japan, and Russia.
 Although the use of mushrooms in folk medicine is centered largely on the Asian continent, people in other parts of the world like the Middle East, Poland, and Belarus have been documented using mushrooms for medicinal purposes.

 Mushrooms produce large amounts of vitamin D when exposed to ultraviolet (UV) light.
 Penicillin, ciclosporin, griseofulvin, cephalosporin and psilocybin are examples of drugs that have been isolated from molds or other fungi.